 Idea¶

 The Identity Management Service manages environments, users and groups within Insights Hub.
-It enables customers to access the User Accounts and Authentication (UAA) service used within Insights Hub for identity management and authorization.
+It enables customers to access the UAA service used within Insights Hub for identity management and authorization.

 Access¶